 Let's consider these two aspects of CTE in more depth.

 First,CTE is focused on developing skills.
 This differs from traditional and university-based education, which is based ontheory.

 CTE includessometheory, but that’s typically only seen in introductory materials.

 Practice, hands-on experience, and application tests make up the bulk of CTE.
 This is important because CTE careers require workers to have experience in their fieldbeforestarting a career.

-After all, many CTE tracks take students to careers that can save lives.
-Health science, government, law, agriculture, and construction especially relate to others’ health and safety.
+After all, many CTE pathways take students to careers that can save lives.
+Health science, government, law, agriculture, and construction especially relate to maintaining the health and safety of others.

-Because of that, CTE instructors often focus more onpractice andimprovement instead of textbook memorization.
+For this reason, CTE instructors often focus more on practice and improvement instead of textbook memorization.

-At the same time, CTE tracks don’t limit students to single careers.
+At the same time, CTE clusters don’t limit students to single careers.
 In fact, many students use these courses as preparation before moving onto community college or university.